 Everton has been a mainstay in England’s top league for many seasons — a record 113 straight in fact.
-Founded in 1878, the club has played in the top division for more than 110 seasons, only competing in the second tier four times overall.
+Founded in 1878, the club has played in the top division almost as long as its been around, only competing in the second tier four times.
 Everton was a founding member of The Football League in 1888 and won its first league championship two seasons later.
 The club won four league titles and two FA Cups in the late 1920s and early 30s before going on a long winless skid until a resurgence in the 1960s when Everton won two more league crowns and another FA Cup.

 In total, Everton has nine league titles, ranking them fourth on the all-time list behind just Manchester United, Liverpool and Arsenal.

 Dixie Dean, who played for the Toffees from 1925 to 1937, is the franchise’s all-time leading scorer with 383 total goals.
 Dean also holds the record for most goals in a single season with 60 — a milestone set during the 1927-28 campaign.
 Dean’s 28 goals in FA Cup action is also a franchise-best mark.